francescosecci/Python_Image_Failures/README.md

 <br><br>
 Francesco Secci, Andrea Ceccarelli, "On failures of RGB cameras and their effects in autonomous driving applications", 31st International Symposium on Software Reliability Engineering (ISSRE 2020). ([paper](https://github.com/francescosecci/Python_Image_Failures/blob/master/Documenti/Paper.pdf))
 <br><br>

-An improved version of the paper, called" RGB cameras failures and their effects in autonomous driving applications", is available at: https://arxiv.org/abs/2008.05938
+Andrea Ceccarelli, Francesco Secci: "RGB cameras failures and their effects in autonomous driving applications", In press at IEEE Transactions on Dependable and Secure Computing.